Stradivario/ngx-cache-layer/README.md

 import {NgModule} from '@angular/core';
 import {AppComponent} from './app.component';

-// Import ngx-cache-layer
+// Import rxdi/cache
-import {CacheModule, CacheConfigInterface} from 'ngx-cache-layer';
+import {CacheModule, CacheConfigInterface} from '@rxdi/cache';

 // Define global configuration
 // You can set localStorage to true it will cache every layers like a localStorage item